-The principal surface water feature in the vicinity of the Moab Site is the Colorado River, which flows adjacent to the east boundary of the site.
+The principle surface water feature in the vicinity of the Moab Site is the Colorado River, which flows adjacent to the east boundary of the site.
 Ground water discharge from the Moab Site has caused localized degradation of surface water quality in the Colorado River.
-The constituent of greatest concern in the Colorado River is ammonia; other contaminants have been detected (e.g., uranium and sulfate).
+Ammonia is the contaminant of greatest concern that is discharging to the river; other contaminants have been detected (e.g., uranium and sulfate).
+There are no perennial surface water features at Crescent Junction and minimal ground water.

 The primary purpose for conducting active ground water remediation is to improve surface water quality.
-Throughout 2006, the DOE conducted extensive ground water and surface water monitoring, including operation of four Interim Action ground water remediation systems and collection of related monitoring data to assess systems performance.
-Only two surface water samples collected in 2006 exceeded ambient water quality criteria for ammonia, indicating that discharge of site ground water is having only a very local and temporary effect on surface water quality.
-Sampling was biased toward areas where highest ammonia concentrations discharge to the Colorado River.
-The highest concentrations of all contaminants were in shallow, low velocity portions of the river; contaminant concentrations in the main channel were low.
+Throughout 2007, the DOE operated the ground water Interim Action system and conducted extensive ground water and surface water monitoring to assess system performance.
+Ten surface water samples collected in 2007 exceeded ambient water quality criteria (acute, chronic, or both) for ammonia, however, only one sample exceeded the acute criteria, which is important for seasonal aquatic use of backwater.
+Results indicating that discharge of site ground water are having only a very local and temporary effect on surface water quality.
+Sampling was biased toward areas where highest ammonia concentrations discharge to the river.
+The highest concentrations of all contaminants were in shallow, low velocity portions of the river; contaminant concentrations in the main channel were at background concentrations.